ameroyer/ameroyer.github.io/_portfolio/2018-03-01-alphacomplexes.markdown

 ---
 layout: post
 title: "mesh generation with alpha complexes"
 date: 2018-03-01 10:00:00 +0200
 tags: topology, meshing
-categories: projects
-thumb: /images/thumbs/alphacomplexes.png
+thumb: /images/thumbs/portfolio/alphacomplexes.png
-description: "A short introduction and Python implementation of the Delaunay and Alpha Complexes triangulation in 2D."
 ---

 This post is a short introduction and Python implementation of the Delaunay and Alpha Complexes triangulation in 2D.
 For additional reference, see for instance <a href="https://www.amazon.com/Computational-Topology-Introduction-Herbert-Edelsbrunner/dp/0821849255" target="_blank">Computational Topology: An Introduction, H. Edelsbrunner and J. Harer</a>, Chapter 3, Section 4.